tristanfisher/chainload/README.rst

 See the docstring for `chain_load_variable`, but this will load a variable in order of:

 1. A default value

 2. From file object

-    3a.
-An environmental variable
+3. From an environment variable.

-    3b.
-If the environmental variable is None, and the specified file option name exists in the env, and this behavior is enabled, an attempt to load from an environmental variable of the same name as specified for #2
+   Optional: If the environmental variable is None, and the specified file option name exists in the env, and this behavior is enabled, an attempt to load from an environmental variable of the same name as specified for #2

 Running tests